Tips for Pumping Breastmilk

 How to Pump

 Remember learning how to breastfeed your baby?
 For some of us, it happened quickly and easily, while for others it took a little more practice before it became second nature.
 Pumping can take some practice, too.
-Here are some tips to get you started, but remember it might take some time to get the hang of it:
+Here are some pumping breast milk tips and tricks to get you started, but remember it might take some time to get the hang of it:

 - “Wake up” your breasts by massaging or leaning over and gently shaking them.